 To schedule an item, you’ll usually need to provide a recent receipt or appraisal to prove its value.
 It’s also a good idea to take photos of your jewelry and store them in a safe place.
 This documentation can be helpful if you ever need to make a claim.

 You also have the option to buy a separate insurance policy for your jewelry on its own.
 This is called jewelry protection insurance, and unlike a rider, it may require you to pay a deductible to make a claim.
-One benefit to this separate insurance is that if something does happen to your valuables, you don’t have to make a claim against your home insurance to replace them.
+One benefit to this separate insurance is that if something happens to your valuables, you don’t have to claim against your home insurance to replace them.

 So, does homeowners insurance cover jewelry?
 It does, but only to a certain limit.
 If you determine that your jewelry is more valuable than this limit provides for, your next step is to get your pieces appraised.
 This provides outside documentation that outlines the item’s inherent value.
 If the worst happens and you need to make a claim, you’ll have all the coverage and information your insurance agent needs.